sony/nmos-cpp/Documents/Dependencies.md

 Now follow the [Getting Started](Getting-Started.md) instructions directly.
 Conan is used to download the rest of the dependencies.

-Note: Due to [an issue](https://github.com/bincrafters/community/issues/998) with the C++ REST SDK recipe you may need to force Conan to install from source rather than using a pre-built package.
-In [cmake/NmosCppConan.cmake](cmake/NmosCppConan.cmake) change `BUILD missing` in `conan_cmake_run` to `BUILD missing cpprestsdk`, run CMake once then revert this change.
-You may need to repeat this step when switching to a new build configuration.

 If you prefer not to use Conan, you must install Boost, WebSocket++, OpenSSL and C++ REST SDK as detailed below then call CMake with `-DUSE_CONAN:BOOL="0"` when building nmos-cpp.

 ### Boost C++ Libraries